HughP/MLKA/Methodology/ReadMe.md

 * List for the frequencies of words in several languages: http://letterfrequency.org/#english-language-letter-frequency
 * [Daniel Borkman](http://web.archive.org/web/20120215152400/http://daniel.netsniff-ng.org/) created a java application to count letter frequencies.
 A copy can be found [in the interent archive](http://web.archive.org/web/20120716051349/http://www.imn.htwk-leipzig.de/~dborkman/offtopic/letter_frequency/letter.html) as of 07.
 April 2015 and can be found in this repo [under applications and programs](/Methodology/applications-andprograms/).
 * [Letter Frequency Counter](http://millikeys.sourceforge.net/freqanalysis.html) written in Visual Basic 6.
 It requires the VB6 runtime.
 Open Source via Source Forge.
-* Follow up expereiment to the landmark English frequency analysis. http://norvig.com/mayzner.html
+* Follow up experiment to the landmark English frequency analysis. http://norvig.com/mayzner.html
 * Michael Dickens on Letter Frequency in several languages: http://mdickens.me/typing/letter_frequency.html
 * [LetterMetter](http://www.type-applications.com/site/lettermeter_info.php) by [Typotheque](https://www.typotheque.com/help/technical_issues/where_has_the_lettermeter_gone) is an application which works in OS X 10.6 (but not above).